lukadcruz/digital-writing-folio/exercises.md

 ### How do these tools shape the way you write (e.g., constrain the way you write or facilitate your writing)?

 - While I am most comfortable in the current patterns that I follow, I believe that my writing can at times be constrained by my adhereance to rigid form.
 It is effective in facilitating my writing to bring focus to the words, however I believe experimenting with different tools could enable me to actualise my writing to better effect.
 My environment may also constrain the way I write, as during commutes I am often writing under loose time restrictions, though it can sometimes be beneficial to write with an external pressure.
 I could use more audiovisual content as research, as well as accessing books and other library resources to further solidify the breadth of my research.

+## Week 2

+- [] What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?
+- [] How are those elements meaningful?
+- [] How are the works read differently from print literature?
+- [] How is electronic literature different from print literature?
+- [] What are the qualities of the works we might consider as qualities of electronic literature?

+### What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?

+-

+### How are those elements meaningful?

+-

+### How are the works read differently from print literature?

+-

+### How is electronic literature different from print literature?

+-

+### What are the qualities of the works we might consider as qualities of electronic literature?

+-